beardymcjohnface/SPERS/README.md

 # SPERS

-SPatialomics Enhanced Research Suite (we can change the name later)
+SPatialomics Enhanced Research Suite

+This package is intended to house a collection of pipelines for spatialomics analysis.
+It currently only includes our Ficture implementation.

 ## Install